 Most brands take one of two stances when it comes to shipping on returns: 1.) they view returns as a cost center and therefore want to charge for shipping to minimize returns or 2.) they view the returns process as an extension of the shopping experience and use free shipping to reduce perceived risk at purchase.

 At Loop, we’ve seen time and time again that the second approach is the most effective.
-We also put a unique spin on it and encourage brands to offer free shipping for exchanges.
+We also put a unique spin on it and encourage brands to offer free shipping only for exchanges.
 For refunds?
 Charge a small shipping fee.
 Check out how effective this approach was for a footwear brand we work with:

 As you can see, over two months of charging a shipping fee, exchange rates climbed 25.4% and refund rates went down by 28%.